emissary-ingress/emissary/docs/howtos/rate-limiting-tutorial.md

             memory: 100Mi
 ```

-This configuration tells the Ambassador Edge Stack about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`.
+This configuration tells Ambassador about the rate limit service, notably that it is serving requests at `example-rate-limit:5000`.

-The Ambassador will see the RateLimitService and reconfigure itself within a few seconds.
+Ambassador will see the RateLimitService and reconfigure itself within a few seconds.
 Note that the v2 API is available for the Ambassador.

 ## 2. Configure Ambassador Mappings